datafilter/t3st/README.md

 `t3st` sets an exit code of `0` if all tests succeeded, and an exit code of `1` if any tests failed.

+Unhandled promise rejections causes `t3st` in an exit code of `1`, even if all tests pass.

 Command line argument `-s` or `--silent` supresses printing output, so the only program artifact is the exit code.

 ## Functions